The relative trace formula in electromagnetic scattering and boundary layer operators: Introduction

-We will be concerned with the associated self-adjoint operators and their spectral theory.
-Two natural operators describe the solutions of Maxwell's equations.
-The relative Laplacian $\Delta_\rel$ and the absolute Laplacian $\Delta_\abs$ are self-adjoint operators on $L^2(\R^3,\C^3)= L^2(\Omega,\C^3) \oplus L^2(M,\C^3)$.
-These are sometimes called electric and magnetic Laplacians, as their boundary conditions reflect these of the electric and magnetic fields.
+The associated spectral problem is therefore that of the Laplace-Beltrami operator $\Delta$, on divergence-free vector fields with the corresponding boundary condition.
+For the electric field the boundary condition $\nu \times E=0$ on $\partial \Omega$ leads to the relative Laplacian $\Delta_\rel$ by quadratic form considerations.
+Similarly, for the magnetic field the boundary condition $\nu \cdot H=0$ leads to the absolute Laplace operator $\Delta_\abs$.
+Both are are self-adjoint operators on $L^2(\R^3,\C^3)= L^2(\Omega,\C^3) \oplus L^2(M,\C^3)$ and their definition and properties are explained in detail in Sections \ref{InteriorLaplace} and \ref{extLap}.
 Functional calculus for the relative Laplacian determines the solutions $E$ of the time-harmonic Maxwell-system, whereas functional calculus for the absolute Laplacian determines the solutions $H$ of the system.
 Here we use the more mathematical notation that is inspired by Hodge theory.
-The harmonic forms satisfying relative boundary conditions give rise to relative deRham cohomology classes and the ones satisfying absolute boundary conditions give rise to absolute deRham cohomology classes.
+The harmonic forms satisfying relative boundary conditions give rise to relative de Rham cohomology classes and the ones satisfying absolute boundary conditions give rise to absolute de Rham cohomology classes.

 Before we describe the general case we would like to explain and motivate this in an important special case and when the bounded Lipschitz domain $\Omega \subset \R^3$ consists of two connected components $\Omega_1$ and $\Omega_2$.
 We then construct the self-adjoint operator $\Delta_\rel$ out of the Laplace operator on $\R^3 \setminus \partial \Omega$ by imposing relative boundary conditions in each side of $\partial \Omega$.
 The operators $\Delta_{j,\rel}$ are obtained in the same way from the Laplace operator on $\R^3 \setminus \partial \Omega_j$ with boundary conditions only imposed on each side of $\partial \Omega_j$.
 The operators $\Delta_\abs$ and $\Delta_{j,\abs}$ are defined analogously with absolute boundary conditions.
 It is a special case of our result that the two operators